MarkAdell/my_articles/to_do_lists/README.md

 By doing this, you ensure that you will complete the important tasks each day.

-Please note that it is important to order your pool of to-dos too.
+Please note that it's important to order your pool of to-dos too.

 ### Be realistic